LibreOffice/core/static/README.wasm.md

 There are patterns (like, at the time of writing this, the configmgr::Components::WriteThread) where a pthread can get spawned and joined and then re-spawned (and re-joined) multiple times during a single VCL Task execution (i.e., without the JS main thread event loop having a chance to get in between any of those operations).
-But as the underlying Emscripten ptherad exiting operations will therefore queue up, the pthread spawning operations will eventually run out of -sPTHREAD_POOL_SIZE pre-spawned JS Workers.
+But as the underlying Emscripten pthread exiting operations will therefore queue up, the pthread spawning operations will eventually run out of -sPTHREAD_POOL_SIZE pre-spawned JS Workers.
 The solution here is to change our pthread usage patterns accordingly, so that such pthreads are rather kept running than being joined and re-spawned.